Alberta Water Wells

 Searches within an area that users can define on the map with a selection of drawing tools.

-Searches using the designated well or well test identification number for that particular report.
+Searches using the designated well or well test database identification number assigned to that particular report.

 Searches using the Plan/Block or Unit/Lot system.